 Reinstall macOS (or Reinstall OS X)

-This function will allow you to download a fresh copy of Mac's operating system and reinstall Mac OS on your computer.
+This function will allow you to download a fresh copy of Mac's operating system and reinstall macOS or reinstall macOS Big Sur on M1 Mac.
 The thumbnail shows which operating system will be installed on your Mac.

 Get Help Online/Safari

 It allows you to visit Apple support pages or other web pages for information, but bookmarks, browser plug-ins, and extensions are not available.

 Except for macOS Utilities, several other recovery tools are accessible from the menu at the top of the page.